 Adding an SRV record

-Locate the domain you want to manage by clicking Domains followed by My domains.
+Locate the domain you want to manage by clicking Domains, then My domains.

 - Choose Host records.

-- Scroll down to the bottom of this page, and click Add SRV or SPF record.
+- Scroll to the bottom of the page and click Add SRV or SPF record.

-- Input your SRV records and press Save.
+- Enter your SRV records and click Save.

 Supporting DomainKeys (DKIM)